mar10/stressor/docs/sphinx/tutorial.rst

 **Sequences** are lists of *activities* that are executed in order.
 Sequences named 'init' and 'end' are typically reserved to set-up and tear-down scenarios.
-Often we have a loopping 'main' sequence in the middle, but we can define more sequences with arbitrary names.
+Often we have a looping 'main' sequence in the middle, but we can define more sequences with arbitrary names.

 **Activities** are the smallest building blocks of scenarios.